21 Helpful Books About Dyslexia for Parents and Educators

 Coletti, Cynthia.
 Blueprint for a literate nation: how you can help.
 XLIBRIS, 2013.

 Coletti approaches reading instruction and dyslexia from the perspective of a parent and CEO.
 Drawing heavily from researchers in the field, Ms. Coletti outlines how schools, districts, communities, and the government can change America’s reading profile.
 As a call to arms, this book is effective.
-The last third of the book has endless resources and the “blueprint” for a literate nation.
+The book’s last third has endless resources and the “blueprint” for a literate nation.

 6. Book Smart: How to Develop and Support Successful, Motivated Readers